OCHA-DAP/pa-aa-phl-storms/analysis/trigger_performance/01_performance_metrics.md

-# Readiness trigger performance
+# Trigger performance metrics

-Reads in the readiness analysis by Joseph, does some BSRS, and gets the stats
+This notebook uses the historical readiness analysis performed by OCHA Philippines, and runs of the 510 model on ECMWF hindcasts, to compute the performance statistics of the Philippines trigger.

 ```python
 %load_ext jupyter_black